-- I. Students, enrolled in but not completing or not achieving a grade of 80 or better in NUR 111, seeking readmission will be considered in the applicant pool for the year they seek to return.
-Students will be expected to meet current admission criteria.
+Readmission will be limited to one (1) time.
+Students who enrolled but not completing or not achieving a grade of 80 or better in NUR 111, seeking readmission will be considered in the applicant pool for the year they seek to return.
+The student must complete a new nursing admissions application for that current year and check to make sure no required classes have expired.
+Students will be expected to meet current admission criteria including retaking the reading comprehension test.
 No special consideration will be given.
 Readmission is not guaranteed.
-The following procedure will be followed: - 1.
-Students must reapply for admission to the ADN Program and meet with a nursing counselor.